CannerCMS/canner-slate-editor/README.md

 <img src="./preview/demo-module.png"/>

-## Why not use Slate directly?

-[`Slate`](https://github.com/ianstormtaylor/slate) is a well-designed powerful **editor framework** that helps you deal with difficult parts when building an editor, such as data modeling, updating states, rendering, editor schemas, serializing... (you could learn more [here](https://github.com/ianstormtaylor/slate#why)), while you are trying to build your own editors, it still need a lot of efforts to build a simple beautiful editor up and running with the framework.

-This repository aims to provide complete editors and plugins solutions that allows you to use it right away, instead of digging through slate documentations and using our high-level components you could almost build editors without any slate framework knowledge to use.

 ## Why another editor?

 **Since this project is originally started from [Canner](https://github.com/Canner/canner), we notice that there is NO SINGLE editor is going to fit in all varieties of requirements, so we think the only way to solve this issue is to design a modular-first editor.**